7P notes: Apple iPad versus drawing tablets

 Anti-glare sparkle

-• iPads very little / undetectable amount of AG sparkle.
+• iPads have very little / undetectable amount of AG sparkle.

 • Pen displays have AG sparkle to various degrees.
 But none have as little as Apple iPad.